NTNU-MobileApps/exercise-e7-template/README.md

     2. Otherwise the number must represent the total number of t-shirts in the cart.
 For example, if the user adds to M-size t-shirts to the cart, and after that she adds three more L-size t-shirts, this number must show 5, because there are 5 t-shirts in the cart.
+    3. Use `key="cart_item_count"` for the Text widget displaying the number of items, otherwise some tests won't work.
 2. The size selector must be "unselected by default", i.e, when the user opens the app, the "Select size" must be chosen (this is already implemented at the moment, don't change it).
-3. The error message is hidden by default.
+3. No error message is visible by default.
 4. The count has value 1 by default.
 5. The user can press on the + and - buttons and change the desired t-shirt count with the following
    rules: